 Our report was taken from various high-quality sources and Amazon product pages, all to give you all the information you need to make an educated choice.

 Image source: pexels

 The Crucial MX500 is a solid-state drive offers one terabyte of storage and 560/510 MB/s of read/write speed, respectively.
 It also features integrated power loss immunity, which can preserve all of your saved data if your power unexpectedly goes out.

 This is one of the bigger SSDs available that is not overly expensive.
 It’s 2.5 inches, which is small enough to fit most laptops and it’s compatible with most systems as well.

 Customers gave this SSD a 4.7 out of 5.0 stars on Amazon, making it one of the higher product ratings on this list.
 With the speeds and additional features, this SSD is a great choice.

 This HDD offers two terabytes of data storage, which is perfect for gamers.
 Sizing in at 3.5 inches, the BarraCuda gives you speeds of 7200 RPM, making it the ideal choice for people looking for the right balance of storage, quality, and speed.
 You can also rest easy with a 2-year warranty that is included with each purchase.

 While it is available in other storage options, the two terabytes should be perfect for the average gamer.
+Plus, with a 4.5 out of 5.0-star rating on Amazon, you can feel confident that you are getting a great product.
 Certainly a contender in the best internal hard drives.

 A newbie to the HDD game, the WD Blue offers one terabyte of storage and 7200 RPM, making it a great contender.
 This WD also offers free cloning software that makes it easy to transfer data from one hard drive to your new one.
 It also features IntelliSeek that can calculate the optimum speed to lower power consumption, along with noise and vibration to protect against data loss.